Keeping that in mind we picked up the criteria below:

 How did we make such a good comparison?
 That’s because we use them both!

-Sing is a dashboard template that allows you to build any type of web applications like SAAS, financial dashboards, CMS, e-commerce, etc. It has tens of pages, chart libraries for all tastes, theme support and fully documented codebase.
+Sing is a dashboard template that allows you to build any type of web application like SAAS, financial dashboards, CMS, e-commerce, etc. It has tens of pages, chart libraries for all tastes, theme support, and a fully documented codebase.

 So after all that, we decided to analyze our experience and share it.
 And here this article appeared with criteria, comparison, and conclusions you have seen above